Sebastian-Whitehead/Medialogi-P3-02/README.md

 The program consist of two detection methods, which can count a person doing squats.
 First method tracks movement in the frame, and the second methods tracks a light green hat.

-Requirement:
+Requirements
 - One light green hat
-- One camera
-- - Internal computer webcamera or external computer plugable camera
+- One camera (Internal computer or external computer plugable)

-Open:
+Start program
-1. Run main.py using Python.
+1. Run "main.py" using Python.
 2. Pick which detection method to use.
 3. Input the number of desired squats and sets this session should consist of.
 4. Press the "Spacebar"-key to start the countdown and calibration of the program.